cssigniter/audioigniter/readme.txt

 3. Advanced player customization

 == Changelog ==

+= 1.6.2 =
+* Fixed an issue where the download buttons would suggest an ugly filename consisting of the URL in a sanitized form.

 = 1.6.1 =
 * Fixed an issue where reverse track order would not work correctly under some particular option configurations.